 An (Almost) Underwater Reception

 “Years ago, I was working on Hayman Island in tropical North Queensland, Australia.
-For my very first wedding, I had to do a beach celebration and set all my tables up on the beach for the dinner that was to take place after the ceremony,” says Kylie Carlson, founder of International Academy of Wedding and Event Planning.
+For my very first wedding, I had to do a beach celebration and set all my tables up on the beach for the dinner that was to take place after the ceremony,” says Kylie Carlson, founder of the International Academy of Wedding and Event Planning.
 “Having never done a beach wedding before, I had no idea that I was supposed to measure how far the tide came up that morning.
 Well, you can probably guess what happened.
 About 30 minutes before the guests were due, the water was getting dangerously close, and one of my team members turned around and said, ‘You did measure the tide this morning, didn’t you?’
 We had to shift around 20 tables and 200 chairs pronto to make sure none of the guests were paddling!
 We did it by the skin of our teeth, and the bride and groom were beyond happy, but I was literally red in the face from the exertion of shifting all these round tables on sand.”

 Surprise Snow Day